crystal-lang/crystal/_gitbook/syntax_and_semantics/literals/hash.md

 # Hash

 A Hash representing a mapping of keys of a type `K` to values of a type `V`.
-It is typically created with an array literal:
+It is typically created with a hash literal:

 ```ruby
 {1 => 2, 3 => 4}     # Hash(Int32, Int32)